Drew-Kim/networkx-osm/README.md

 This parser is based on the osm to networkx tool from aflaxman : https://gist.github.com/aflaxman/287370/

-Added :
+# Compatibility
-- python3.6 compatibility
+python3.6 compatibility
-- networkx v2 compatibility
+networkx v2 compatibility

 - cache to avoid downloading the same osm tiles again and again
 - distance computation to estimate length of each ways (useful to compute the shortest path)